orbeon/orbeon-forms-doc/Form-Runner-~-Access-Control.md

 Access control touches on the following:

-* __Form Builder__ – Can the user create, edit, or view form definitions.
+* __Form definitions__ – Can the user create, edit, or view form definitions.
-* __Form level__ – Can the user access this deployed form?
-If so, what operations are allowed?
+* __Published forms__ – Can the user access this deployed form?
+If so, what operations (such as creating, viewing, editing, deleting) are allowed?
-* __Field level__ – If the user can access the form, can she access a particular field?
+* __Form fields__ – If the user can access the form, can she access a particular field?
 If so, can the field be changed or just viewed?

 The following pages address specific topics: